 - Tramontina: 101°F (38.3°C) increase in two minutes.

-- Winner: All-Clad
+- Winner: All-Clad.

 There are other, less measurable characteristics that make for a good pan:

-Easy washability.
-Both the inside and outside surfaces should be easy to clean and robust enough to withstand a little elbow grease.
+- Easy washability: Both the inside and outside surfaces should be easy to clean and robust enough to withstand a little elbow grease.

-Balance.
-The pan should feel nice in your hand, making it easy to shift on and off the heat and easy to shake and flip.
+- Balance: The pan should feel nice in your hand, making it easy to shift on and off the heat and easy to shake and flip.

-Riveted handles that will stay attached to the pan for as long as you are (hopefully a lifetime).
+- Riveted handles: That will stay attached to the pan for as long as you are (hopefully a lifetime).

 Fortunately, both pans meet all five of these quality standards.
-I've used my All-Clad intensely for around 8 years, and my Tramontina set even more intensely for the last year.
+I've used my All-Clad intensely for around eight years, and my Tramontina set even more intensely for the last year.
 Neither show any signs of warping or damage.

 So there you have it.
 While the Tramontina actually edges out the All-Clad as far as heat retention goes, the All-Clad is an all-around better performer.
 But is it worth paying three times as much for it?
-Not a chance.
+Not really.
 Only by using controlled quantitative tests could I find any difference at all in how the pans perform.
 Even then, the differences were minimal.
 If money is absolutely no object, go ahead and buy the All-Clad.
 For the rest of us, the Tramontina set should do just fine.